TRIGGER WARNING: If you have personal experience of mental ill health or suicide then you may find this post upsetting.

 I know how I felt when I decided enough was enough.
 When I made the decision that the world would be better off without me.

 I felt calm and (oddly) happy.
-I had discovered a way out.
-I believed that I had found a way to take back some control.
+I’d discovered a way out.
+And I believed that I’d found a way to take back some control.

 I could end this.

-I could end the desolation that I felt.
-I could end the sadness that I was bringing to my friends and family.
-I could end the depression that was poisoning my every thought.
-I could end it and I could have peace.
+Finally, I could end the desolation that I felt.
+End the sadness that I was bringing to my friends and family.
+And end the depression that was poisoning my every thought.
+I’d found the way to end it all and to have peace.